SCAR/solong/README.md

 ### Missing information

-What happens if we don’t have the required information in our data to use a particular equation?
+What happens if we don't have the required information in our data to use a particular equation?
 The `234631_SL~OL_WiMc1990` equation is for fish length, and requires otolith length (not present in our test data).

 ``` r
 tryCatch(